 The checklist for Austrian packaging EPR compliance:

-- Calculate your annual Austrian packaging volume from order data and packaging BOMs (check whether you are above or below 15 tonnes)
+- Calculate your annual Austrian packaging volume from order data and packaging BOMs (check whether you fit within the 1,500 kg Kleinmengenregelung flat-rate route)

 - Pay ARA invoices within 30 days

 Austria naturally sits in the same compliance sprint as Germany for brands covering the DACH region.
-Both require national register steps (LUCID for Germany, ERA for Austria) before PRO registration.
+Both require national register steps (LUCID for Germany, EDM for Austria) alongside PRO registration.
 Both have active marketplace enforcement.
 Completing both at the same time reduces the overhead of managing two separate registration processes.

 For a full picture of EPR across EU markets, the EPR compliance guide for e-commerce covers how each country's system fits into the broader EU framework.
 If you are registering across multiple countries simultaneously, the multi-country EPR strategy guide explains how to sequence and structure those registrations efficiently.
 The packaging BOM guide is the practical starting point for building the packaging data you need before any declaration can be calculated.
 Tools like Pack Declare automate the calculation of ARA declaration quantities from your order and packaging data.